yie1d/pydoll/docs/en/features/element-finding.md

 asyncio.run(precise_finding())
 ```

+!!! info "Combination Logic: AND"
+    Combining attributes in `find()` works as an AND operation.
+The element must match **all** provided attributes.

+    For more complex scenarios requiring OR logic—like finding an element that may have either an `id` or a different `name`—the correct approach is to chain multiple `find()` calls, as demonstrated in the "Complete Example" section.

 !!! tip "Attribute Naming Convention"
     Use underscores for attribute names with hyphens.
 For example, `data-testid` becomes `data_testid`, and `aria-label` becomes `aria_label`.
 Pydoll automatically converts them to the correct format.